FlowingCode/DevelopmentConventions/conventional-commits.md

 #### What type to use when removing a class or method?

-A commit that only removes a class or method is a `refactor` (i.e. a code change that neither fixes a bug, nor adds a feature).
-If the class or method is part of the public API, the commit introduces a BREAKING CHANGE.
+If the removal takes away a feature, the commit introduces a BREAKING CHANGE and must have type `remove`.
+Otherwise, it is a `refactor`.

 ```
+remove!: remove feature Foo
-refactor!: delete class Foo
+refactor: remove class Foo
 ```

 ### References